kishore28kumar/pulss/DEPLOYMENT_FIXES.md

    - The generated code must be present in the final image
    - Without running `prisma generate`, the `@pulss/database` module was incomplete

+4. **TypeScript vs JavaScript:**
+   - The package.json files pointed to TypeScript source (`index.ts`)
+   - Node.js production runtime cannot execute TypeScript
+   - The packages needed to be compiled to JavaScript first

 ### Why the Fix Works

 1. **Preserves Monorepo Structure:**